Pitt football | Deep WR group returns, TEs seek better production

-As training camp approaches, we’ll break down the 2021 Pitt football team position by position.
-On Friday, we’re covering wide receivers and tight ends.

 If there’s one position where Pitt football is deep, it’s wide receiver.
-The Panthers have seven returning players at the position, six of whom have starting experience.
-They added two promising freshmen and a transfer from Hawaii, and sophomore Jordan Addison has all the tools to become the program’s next star receiver.
+The Panthers have seven returning players at the position, six of whom have starting experience; they added two promising freshman and a transfer from Hawaii, and sophomore Jordan Addison has all the tools to become the program's next star receiver.

 “Obviously, I didn't perform the way I wanted to, where my talents obviously showed the previous year,” Mack said this spring.